tannerjared/DeepBrainNet/README.md

 **JT note**: The authors are not clear if the linear registration is 6, 9, or 12 degrees of freedom.
 My assumption is 12.

 My updated scripts clean out unnecessary modules and fix formatting issues.
 There also were a couple updates to move away from legacy commands that are no longer supported.
 The scripts will need to be modified if your GPU is not CUDA_VISIBLE_DEVICES = 0.
 If you have multiple GPUs, you might need to modify those lines in the scripts.
+You also might need to set tensorflow==2.15.

 My pipeline for processing involved using antscorticalthickness.sh (https://github.com/tannerjared/MRI_Guide/blob/master/preprocessing_antscorticalthickness.md) to skull strip and do other initial processing.
 Then I took the skull stripped brain (ExtractedBrain0N4.nii.gz), copied it into a working directory with the participant ID prepended, and used FLIRT to do a 12 degrees of freedom registration to the MNI152 1mm brain.
 I also completed a 6 DOF trial, which produced similar results, but opted for 12 to do a better job of normalizing brain sizes.
 I also tried the BrainNormalizedToTemplate.nii.gz images from the ANTs preprocessing (these are non-linearly transformed) but those values were significantly different from the affine methods; because the DeepBrainNet model was implemented on affine-registered brains, the non-linear values were deemed to be inaccurate.